 An alliance may be renewed every three years.

-ELIGIBILITY: Open to all groups, including trade or professional organizations, government agencies, businesses, labor organizations and educational institutions in industry sectors where MIOSHA does not have a strong presence.
+ELIGIBILITY: Open to all groups, including trade or professional organizations, government agencies, businesses, labor organizations and educational institutions.